iodeo/Minitel-ESP32/upython/uPyMinitel/README.md

 uPyMinitel is an adaptation of [PyMinitel library](https://github.com/Zigazou/PyMinitel) made by Zigazou under GNU GPL v3

 uPyMinitel provides a Minitel class faithful to minitel technical specs.
-This is a really good way to get started with Minitel and discover in details how it works.
+This is a really good way to discover in details how Minitel protocol works.
 It also provides some UI tools (menu, text prompt, etc)

 ## Example description